wuxxin/salt-shared/roles/snapshot_backup/README.md

 using duplicity to a target space (eg. ftp, ssh+sftp, s3)

 In addition it can
-  - backup the backup vm itself
-  - backup the host system
+  - backup the host system using lvm snapshots
+  - run a backup on itself, not using snapshots
+  - future: run a snapshot backup of a docker container

 Setup:
 ------